ofabricio/rift/README.md

 # rift

-Bind and Unbind values to a struct with a path notation.
+Assign values to a struct using path notation to partially update it and track the changes.

 ## Install